bevyengine/bevy-website/content/learn/book/ecs/queries/_index.md

 You know that there's never going to be an entity that has both `Player` and {{rust_type(type="struct" crate="bevy_render" mod = "camera" name="Camera")}} on it, so there's no way that you're ever accessing the same {{rust_type(type="struct" crate="bevy" mod = "transform/components" name="Transform" no_mod = "true")}} component twice.
 Unfortunately, Rust *doesn't* know that.
-We can fix this by making *sure* our queries our disjoint, no matter what bizarre entities might exist, through the judicious application of `Without` queries.
+We can fix this by making *sure* our queries are disjoint, no matter what bizarre entities might exist, through the judicious application of `Without` queries.

 ```rust
 fn camera_follow_system(player_query: Query<&Transform, With<Player>>, camera_query: Query<&mut Transform, (With<Camera>, Without<Player>)>){